 7. Water vapor and heat

 Our bodies produce heat, and the amount of water vapor near our skin varies based on the temperature outside.
-Heat and water vapor may be detected by a mosquito as it gets closer to us.
-Mosquitoes are drawn to neighboring heat sources that are at the right temperature, according to one research.
+A mosquito may detect heat and water vapor as it gets closer.
+According to one research, mosquitoes are drawn to neighboring heat sources at the right temperature.

 Mosquitoes could develop a preference for a particular host.
 They may link specific sensory signals, like the smell, to hosts who have provided them with a high-quality blood meal.

-In a previous investigation of mosquito-borne illness transmission, it was discovered that 20% of hosts were responsible for 80% of disease transmission in a community.
+A previous investigation of mosquito-borne illness transmission revealed that 20% of hosts were responsible for 80% of disease transmission in a community.
 This might indicate that mosquitos only attack a small percentage of the population.